-As one of the best manufacturers of clean air equipment in South Africa, we were asked to design, manufacture and install a special purpose-built Walk-in Fume Extraction Cabinet for a client.
+As one of the best manufacturers of clean air equipment in South Africa, we were asked to design, manufacture, and install a customized purpose-built walk-in fume extraction cabinet for a client.
 Safety was highlighted as a top priority in this project.

-Fume Extraction Cabinets, sometimes also called Fume Cupboards or Fume Hoods, are fitted into laboratories to prevent the inhalation of harmful substances by workers.
+Fume extraction cabinets, sometimes also called fume cupboards or fume hoods, are fitted into laboratories to prevent the inhalation of harmful substances by operators.

-During the briefing, our client explained that they would be working with hormones in the Fume Extraction Cabinet.
+During the briefing, our client explained that they would be working with hormones in the fume extraction cabinet.
 As a result, we needed to ensure that anyone operating the cabinet, as well as the surrounding environment, would be well protected from potentially harmful airborne particles.

-We focused on three main safety features in the design of the Fume Extraction Cabinet.
-One involved making sure that the work chamber in the cabinet would be kept under a constantly monitored negative pressure, meaning that any airborne particles would not be able to escape.
-This would ensure a barrier between the processes occurring in the cabinet and the laboratory staff.
+We focused on three main safety features in the design of the extraction cabinet.
+The first feature involved making sure that the work chamber in the cabinet would be kept under a constantly monitored negative pressure, meaning that any airborne particles would not be able to escape.
+This would ensure a safe barrier between the processes occurring in the cabinet and the laboratory staff.

 Thirdly, in line with safety regulations, it was necessary to include a sump, which is a collection space for runoff liquids.
-We designed the sump to have a holding capacity that would exceed the volume of product being manipulated within the Fume Extraction Cabinet, ensuring safety even in the unlikely event of a product spill.
+We designed the sump to have a holding capacity that would exceed the volume of product being manipulated within the extraction cabinet, ensuring safety even in the unlikely event of a product spill.
 The sump would also facilitate a wash-down of the cabinet between batches of different products.

-Our client wanted to be able to control settings and make adjustments to the equipment housed inside the Fume Extraction Cabinet, which is a closed environment, as well.
+In addition, our client wanted to be able to control settings and make adjustments to the equipment housed inside the cabinet, which is a closed environment.
 To make this possible, we installed glove ports in the toughened safety glass doors.

-Once the Computer-Aided Design drawing plans were approved by the client, we proceeded to the manufacturing phase.
-Just 12 weeks later we were assembling the Walk-in Fume Extraction Cabinet on a building site that had been specially prepared for the unit.
+Once the Computer-Aided Design (CAD) drawing plans were approved by the client, we proceeded to the manufacturing phase.
+Just 12 weeks later we were assembling the customized walk-in fume extraction cabinet on a building site that had been specially prepared for the unit.

-By August 2015, our client’s laboratory was ready for operation.
-We carried out a full validation of the Walk-in Fume Extraction Cabinet and its filters, and our client began their production processes.
-We have since received feedback that they are very happy with the unit.
+Soon after, our client’s laboratory was ready for operation.
+We carried out a full validation of the extraction cabinet and its filters, and our client began their production processes.

 Get the latest updates in your email box automatically.